Life Underwater: a serene, slow-motion world, almost tranquil and unreal.

-I remember the first time I started sinking I was half scared.
-The idea of leaving the world I’d always known, and entering into something far mysterious and eerie – was undoubtedly scary; and the fact that every cry, every yell, will only going to be left unheard, was moreover alarmingly daunting.
-For the first 5 minutes I did not take my eyes off my instructor and the two fellow divers.
-They seemed like my only hope.
-But as I slowly sank down, listening to a louder ‘pop’ in my left ear, I began to take shape and coming into focus.
+For the first 5 minutes of my scuba experience, I did not take my eyes off my instructor and the other two fellow divers.
+They seemed to be my only hope.
+But as I slowly sank down, listening to a louder ‘pop’ in my left ear, I began to take shape and come into focus.

-In less than 40 minutes of our first dive, I was sure that this is more surreal than any city, any town, any sunset, I’d ever seen in this life.
+In less than 40 minutes of our first dive, I was sure that this is more surreal than any city, any town, or any sunset, I had ever seen in life.

-I saw uncountable fishes dancing in their ever impressive formation.
-Candy-hued coral swayed underneath like a colorful Monet.
-Crabs were crawling across the sea floor, as the colourful parrotfishes appeared, out of sudden, eating algae off of coral reefs.
+I saw uncountable fishes dancing in their ever-impressive formation.
+Candy-hued coral swayed underneath like a colourful Monet.
+Crabs were crawling across the seafloor, as the colourful parrotfishes appeared, out of sudden, eating algae off of coral reefs.

 Life underwater is beautiful.
-And the many nameless fish – both tiny and moderate in size – zigzagging their way around you, makes it only far magical.
-Fairy-tale like, perhaps.
+And the many nameless fish – both tiny and moderate in size, zigzagging their way around you, makes the entire scuba experience, even more magical, or fairy-tale-like, perhaps!

-The discovery of a Pupperfish, who was almost ready to dispense her magic upon us, as I remember, was the highlight.
-At Suzy’s wreck – a 30 m long World War ruin, the sheer amount of wildlife present was incredible.
+The discovery of a Pufferfish, who was almost ready to dispense her magic upon us, as I remember, was the highlight.
+At Suzy’s wreck – a 30 m-long World War ruin, the sheer amount of wildlife present was incredible.
 The discoveries were endless.

-I couldn’t recommend WestCoastAdventures more highly for this trip.
+I cannot recommend WestCoastAdventures more highly for this experience.
 What could have been very intimidating and panic-inducing situations, they made safe and fun.
-I felt like I was diving with old friends — old friends who were much more brilliant and experienced divers than I, that is!
+It felt like diving with old friends.

-And one bonus thing I loved about them was that they took photos for me.
-I had my own Xiomi YI Underwater Action Camera with me, of course, but it was so wonderful to have photos of myself underwater, when I’m usually the one behind the lens.
-So next time you visit Goa (I am sure you’re planning a trip around New Year) get thyself a little more deeper than the shallow beaches and experience something new.
+One thing I particularly loved about them was that they took photos for me and gave them to me for free.
+Though I had my own Underwater Action Camera with me, it was wonderful to have photos of myself underwater when I was the one behind the lens.
+So next time you visit Goa (I am sure you’re planning a trip around New Year) get thyself a little deeper than the shallow Goa beaches and experience something new.